Stratford, Texas: Geography

-The Rita Blance National Grasslands are due west.
+Stratford is situated in the Llano Estacado.
+The Rita Blance National Grasslands are due west of the city.

 Climate

-Stratford has a semi-arid climate (BSk) with long, hot summers and short, cool, and somewhat snowy winters.
+Stratford has a semiarid climate (BSk) with long, hot summers and short, cool, and somewhat snowy winters.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,939 people, 702 households, and 554 families residing in the city.